This is a tutorial that went along with my homemade banana pudding post, but it can apply to any meringue. Hope that you find it helpful!

 - 3 egg whites

-- Pinch cream of tartar
+- Pinch of cream of tartar or baking soda

 Prepare the meringue right before or at the same time that you are making the filling.
 You'll want to apply the meringue directly on a hot filling.
 Separate the egg whites and yolks into separate bowls; set aside the whites to come to room temperature.
 Add the egg whites to a glass or metal mixer bowl and beat on low speed until egg whites begin to look frothy.
 Add in the cream of tartar, increase speed to medium and beat until soft peaks begin to form.

 Continue beating on medium, slowly adding in the sugar a little at a time.
 Beat until stiff peaks begin to form, and meringue is soft, but stiff enough that if you turn the bowl upside down, the meringue will not leave the bowl.
 Spread the meringue all over the top of the hot filling and completely to the edges, using a spatula to create swirls.
 When topping banana pudding, place on the middle or lower rack of the oven, under the broiler, with the door ajar, but only for mere seconds.
-Alternatively, you can preheat the oven to 425 degrees F and bake for about 4 or 5 minutes.
+Alternatively, you can preheat the oven to 350 degrees F and bake for about 15 to 20 minutes.
 Follow directions for a meringue topped pie.
 This makes enough meringue to cover a pie or banana pudding.
 Double it if you want the mile high effect.

 Some tips for meringue success: